 This is why it is often advisable to use a VPN when using a public network that one does not know well.
 The VPN will protect you and will further anonymize your connection and your route on the web.
 This is the best way to secure your connection, but other good reflexes can be taken.

-There are a whole host of good reflexes to keep from letting hackers use Wi-Fi against you.
+There are a whole host of good reflexes to keep from letting intruders use Wi-Fi against you.
 The first is to never connect to public Wi-Fi if you don’t really need it.
 If you connect to it, be sure to turn off the sharing option on your computer.
 This will avoid offering this easily accessible flaw to pirates.

-Finally, despite all your efforts, you can still be fooled by a smarter hacker than the others.
+Finally, despite all your efforts, you can still be fooled by a smarter attackers than the others.
 Protect your machine against intrusions and malware.
 A powerful antivirus is a good start, but software to scan, find and uninstall spyware is also necessary.
 Use it after each connection to a WIFI that seems risky.